 Prepare, produce and present pastry, baked products and desserts using multiple, classical and contemporary techniques at a professional level.

 - Apply FDA-recommended food safety and sanitation principles to food and beverage products, tools and equipment used throughout the flow of the food and beverage operation.

 Prepare, utilize and interpret financial documents related to food-service management operations.

 Demonstrate professional leadership attributes necessary for operating responsibly in the food service industry.

 Note: All students interested in entering the Baking & Pastry Arts bachelor’s degree program must complete and submit an application to the program director.
 Selection is based on previous academic performance, industry experience and professional recommendations.
-Students must have a minimum GPA of 3.0.
+Students must have a minimum GPA of 3.0 to apply.

 Baking & Pastry Arts